hostmedia/whmcs-bannermanager-encoded/README.md

 * Version 1.4.1 and above now recommends PHP 8.1 as the minimum supported PHP version, but encoding will support PHP 7.4.

 Upgrading from 1.4.2 to 1.4.3
-* Upgrading will insert any missing data eleemnts for new responsive image support
+* Upgrading will insert any missing data elements for new responsive image support

 ## License Key
 To purchase a license key please order at: https://portal.hostmedia.uk/store/software/whmcs-banner-manager